fpsvogel/fpsvogel.com/src/_posts/2021-10-26-why-learn-ruby.md

 ## Objection #2: Ruby is slow

 Ruby and Rails have a reputation for being slow.
 I think a lot of this comes from (a) performance benchmarks, and (b) stories of companies moving away from Rails for performance reasons.
-But just because Scala is faster than Ruby, and Twitter switched from Rails to Scala for their backend, doesn't mean that you should skip Ruby and build your first apps with Scala.
+But just because Scala is faster than Ruby, and Twitter switched from Rails to Scala for their back end, doesn't mean that you should skip Ruby and build your first apps with Scala.

 Every technology has its own tradeoffs.
 Ruby has lots of conveniences that make development faster and easier, but those conveniences come at the cost of performance.
 For me, that cost is completely worthwhile.
 But if you're still skeptical, here are some thoughts for you: